-- Plan A:Best for students with lighter appetites who are not on campus during weekends and occasionally have meals off campus ($5,250)
+- Plan A – This plan works best for students with lighter appetites who are not on campus during weekends and occasionally have meals off campus.

-- Plan C:Best for students with average appetites who tend to stay on campus most weekends ($5,825)
+- Plan B – This plan works best for students with average appetites who tend to stay on campus most weekends.

-- Plan D:Best for students with larger appetites who stay on campus during weekends also great for students involved in athletics ($6,300)
+- Plan C – This plan works best for students with larger appetites who stay on campus during weekends, also great for students involved in athletics.